Yeztugo® (lenacapavir)

 Summary

-Clinical Data: PURPOSE 2 Study
+Clinical Data From the PURPOSE 2 Study

-PURPOSE 2 met its key efficacy endpoints at the prespecified interim analysis, demonstrating superiority of twice‑yearly SUBQ LEN over bHIV (incidence expected in the absence of PrEP) and daily oral FTC/TDF.
-LEN reduced HIV incidence by 96% compared with bHIV incidence (primary endpoint; IRR, 0.04; 95% CI: 0.01–0.18; P<0.001), and by 89% compared with daily oral FTC/TDF (secondary endpoint; IRR, 0.11; 95% CI: 0.02–0.51; P=0.002).1
+PURPOSE 2 met its key efficacy endpoints at the prespecified primary analysis, demonstrating superiority of LEN over bHIV (incidence expected in the absence of PrEP) and FTC/TDF.
+LEN reduced HIV incidence by 96% compared with bHIV incidence (primary endpoint; IRR, 0.04; 95% CI: 0.01–0.18; P<0.001) and by 89% compared with daily oral FTC/TDF (secondary endpoint; IRR, 0.11; 95% CI: 0.02–0.51; P=0.002).1

 - There were 2 incident cases among 2179 participants in the LEN group (incidence of 0.1 per 100 PY).